zugolosian/poolboy/README.md

 - `strategy`: `lifo` or `fifo`, determines whether checked in workers should be placed first or last in the line of available workers.
 Default is `lifo`.
 - `overflow_ttl`: time in milliseconds you want to wait before removing overflow workers.
-Useful when it's expensive to start workers.
+Time is set at checkin.
+If overflow_check_period exceeds overflow_ttl workers will not be reaped before check period  Useful when it's expensive to start workers.
 Default is 0.
-- `overflow_check_period`: time in milliseconds for checking overflow workers to rip.
+- `overflow_check_period`: time in milliseconds for checking overflow workers to reap.
 Default is min(1 sec, overflow_ttl).
-Cheking job will not be started, if overflow_ttl is 0.
+Check will not be run, if overflow_ttl is 0.
+The check period starts only after reaping run is complete.
+ The overflow_ttl should be greater than the check period

 ## Pool Status
 Returns : {Status, Workers, Overflow, InUse}